joealden/corum-client/docs/2-design.md

 #### Test Data

 For some of the items listed about in the test plan, test data is required.
-The following test data will be used throughout testing:
+In the following subsections, the items that required test data are given relevant, justified test data.
+The items that are not covered below cannot be given test data, and they instead rely on testing using a web browser / 'end to end' testing.
+(Explained later on)

 ##### Creating a User